colinc86/wrappederror/README.md

 - the error's index during the process's execution,
 - the number of similar non-nil errors that have been wrapped,
+- the time that the error was created,
-- and the time that the error was created.
+- and the duration since the process was launched and when the error was created.

 ```go
 // Print the error's metadata